PSPDFKit/Xamarin-iOS/README.md

     </table>
 </div>

-### PSPDFCatalog
+### PSPDFKit Catalog

-The `PSPDFCatalog` project includes various examples for pretty much every use-case and will help you to build your own app with PSPDFKit.
+The `PSPDFKit Catalog` project includes various examples for pretty much every use-case and will help you to build your own app with PSPDFKit.

 <img width="80%" src="Images/Catalog.png"/>